blizzhackers/documentation/README.md

 * it was updated on March 2018 with fixes for 12th December's 2017 battle.net patches.

-* it had several updates until now. use TortoiseSVN Update option from time to time, or any other methods to keep it updated.
+* use TortoiseSVN Update option from time to time, or any other methods to keep it updated.